 This forest reserve has over 150 bird species, and 18 of these species are endemic.
 Notable species include; Archer’s Robin-Chat, Grauer’s Warbler, Mountain Masked Apalis, Doherty’s Bush-Shrike, Dwarf Honeyguide, Collared Apalis, and Strip-breasted Tit.

 The Royal Mile in Budongo Forest near Murchison Falls National Park is home to over 250 bird species.
 The main bird species include; Blue-breasted Kingfisher, Chocolate-backed Kingfisher, Spotted Greenbul, Blue-throated Roller, Fire-crested Alethe, Rufous-crowned Elemomela, and White-thighed Hornbill.

 Ziwa Rhino Sanctuary is home to the rare shoebill stork.
 The other species include; African Black Crake, African Fish Eagle, Black-crowned Waxbill, African Grey Hornbill, African Golden Oriole, African Darter, and African Broad Bill.

 Lutembe Bay is in the Lake Victoria Basin and is home to millions of all kinds of Palearctic migrant and Indigenous birds.
-It is habitat to more than 200 bird species, of these 26 are migratory.
-These include the African Pygmy Kingfisher, Holub’s Golden weaver, White-winged Black Tern, African Green Pigeon, Lead-colored Flycatcher, Sooty Chat, Tropical Boubou and Brown-backed Scrub robins.
+It is a habitat for more than 200 bird species.
+Of these, 26 are migratory.
+These include the African Pygmy Kingfisher, Holub’s Golden Weaver, White-winged Black Tern, African Green Pigeon, Lead-colored Flycatcher, Sooty Chat, Tropical Boubou, and Brown-backed Scrub robins.

 This swampy area is located at Lake Victoria’s edge and is only an hour’s drive from the City Center.
 A birding adventure is done with a 3-person wooden boat canoe.
-You can expect to see; Shoebill Stork, Pied Kingfishers, Blue-breasted Bee eaters, African and Lesser Jacannas and African Pygmy Goose.
+You can expect to see; Shoebill Stork, Pied Kingfishers, Blue-breasted Bee-eaters, African and Lesser Jacanas, and African Pygmy Goose.